Crocus City: Development

+Complex

+Crocus City Mall

+Crocus City Mall is a shopping mall located in Crocus City.
+Built of natural stone in a mixture between neo-classical and oriental architectural styles, the two-storey building opened in 2002.

+Crocus City Hall

+2024 terrorist attack

+On March 22, 2024, the concert hall and its surrounding facilities were subjected to a coordinated terrorist attack by ISIS-K, where 143 people were killed and over 551 others injured.

 Crocus Expo

 Crocus Expo is the adjacently located trade fair and business centre, also built, run and operated by Crocus International.
 It is the largest business centre in Russia.

-Since 2011, Crocus hosts annual video game exhibition Igromir, which was moved there from VDNKh exhibition center due to an increasing number of visitors.
-Over a hundred thousand visitors attend Igromir in Crocus each year.
-In 2014 Crocus Expo also hosted the first Comic-Con Russia and in 2016 it received a bomb threat via phone call which caused its evacuation.
-A concert hall in the neighboring Crocus City Hall received similar threat a year later.
+From 2011 to 2019, Crocus hosted an annual video game exhibition Igromir, which was moved there from VDNKh exhibition center due to an increasing number of visitors.
+Over a hundred thousand visitors had attended Igromir in Crocus each year.

+In 2014, Crocus Expo also hosted the first Comic-Con Russia.

+In 2016 it received a bomb threat via phone call which caused its evacuation.
+Crocus City Hall received similar threats a year later.

+Metro station

+Vegas Crocus City

+Vegas Crocus City is a shopping mall located in Crocus City.

+Crocus City Oceanarium

+Crocus City Oceanarium is an Oceanarium located in Crocus City.